-Note: Word Processing files (Microsoft Word, WordPerfect, etc...) are not suitable for quality art and cannot be use as artwork.
+Note: Word Processing files (Microsoft Word, WordPerfect, etc...) are not suitable for quality art and cannot be used as artwork.

 Negatives and Hard Copy

-We can only accept computer files for use with 4-color process.
+We can only accept computer files for use with a 4-color process.

 Negatives and hard copies lose too much detail in the distortion process.